 For example, if you would like a relative to inherit your business you can set up a transfer of membership provision.
 Having this plan set up and in writing can ensure a smooth transfer to the relative.
 Additionally, it is common practice for a bank to ask to see your operating agreement for proof of ownership.

-or member.
-In this case, there are several important facets that
+owner or member.
+In this case, there are several important

-can expressed and planned for in your operating agreement.
-For
+facets that can expressed and planned for in your operating

-example, basic member responsibilities should be outlined, as well
+agreement.
+For example, basic member responsibilities should be

 Taking this step in the early stages of your business could end up saving you plenty on legal fees down the road were there to ever be a disagreement about ownership percentages.